Vedic period: Later Vedic period (c. 1000 – c. 600 BCE)

-The Kuru Kingdom, the earliest Vedic "state", was formed by a "super-tribe" which joined several tribes in a new unit.
+The Kuru kingdom, the earliest Vedic "state", was formed by a "super-tribe" which joined several tribes in a new unit.
 To govern this state, Vedic hymns were collected and transcribed, and new rituals were developed, which formed the now orthodox Śrauta rituals.
 Two key figures in this process of the development of the Kuru state were the king Parikshit and his successor Janamejaya, transforming this realm into the dominant political and cultural power of northern Iron Age India.

 The most well-known of the new religious sacrifices that arose in this period were the Ashvamedha (horse sacrifice).
 This sacrifice involved setting a consecrated horse free to roam the kingdoms for a year.
 The horse was followed by a chosen band of warriors.
 The kingdoms and chiefdoms in which the horse wandered had to pay homage or prepare to battle the king to whom the horse belonged.
 This sacrifice put considerable pressure on inter-state relations in this era.
-This period saw also the beginning of the social stratification by the use of varna, the division of Vedic society in Brahmins, Kshatriya, Vaishya and Shudra.
+This period saw also the beginning of the social stratification by the use of varna, the division of Vedic society into Brahmins, Kshatriya, Vaishya and Shudra.

 The Kuru kingdom declined after its defeat by the non-Vedic Salva tribe, and the political center of Vedic culture shifted east, into the Panchala kingdom on the Ganges, under King Keśin Dālbhya (approximately between 900 and 750 BCE).
 Later, in the 8th or 7th century BCE, the kingdom of Videha emerged as a political center farther to the East, in what is today northern Bihar of India and southeastern Nepal, reaching its prominence under the king Janaka, whose court provided patronage for Brahmin sages and philosophers such as Yajnavalkya, Uddalaka Aruni, and Gargi Vachaknavi; Panchala also remained prominent during this period, under its king Pravahana Jaivali.